iotaledger/wasp/documentation/docs/guide/example_projects/fair_roulette.md

 The goal of the game is to bet on the right number, to win a share of the placed funds.
 This is being done in rounds.

 A round is running for a certain amount of time.
 In our example: 60 seconds.
 In this timeframe, incoming bets will be added to a list of bets.
-After 60 seconds have passed, a winning number gets randomly generated and all players who made the right guess will receive a share of the pot.
+After 60 seconds have passed, a winning number gets randomly generated and all players who made the right guess will receive a share of the pot depending on the amount of funds.

 If no round is active when a bet gets placed, the round gets initiated immediately.